LF2L/smart-collector-sipy/README.md

-# Smart Collector - LoPy4 Sigfox version
+# Smart Collector - SiPy Sigfox version

 This project aims to create an open source smart collector.
 The objective of the collector is to collect plastic x=waste in the perspective to valorize it into a circular enconomy.
 The main function of the collector is to communicate the weight of its content.